2020b0101125/Login/README.md

 ## Backend Setup

-    cd back-end
+    cd back-end (navigate to backe-end folder)
-    npm install
+    npm install (install dependecies)
-    node server.js
+    JWT_SECRET=your_super_secret_key (create a .env file in the root of your project) node server.js (run the server)

     Server will run at http://localhost:3000

 ## Frontend Setup

-    cd front-end
+    cd front-end (Navigate to frontend)
-    npm install
+    npm install (install dependecies)
-    npm start
+    npm start (start the frontend)

     Frontend will run at http://localhost:5173 or similar (Vite default)

+## 🔐 Security Notes

+    Passwords are hashed using bcrypt before storage.

+    JWTs are signed using a secure, environment-based secret (from .env).

+    Protected routes will reject invalid or missing tokens.

+    Error handling middleware is implemented globally.

 ## 🧪 Future Improvements

-    Password is hashed with bcrypt.

-    On login, a JWT is generated and stored on client.

     Protected routes check for valid token before proceeding.